shamansir/tron-gui/README.md

 - `Tron.Builder.String` which provides `Builder (String, String)` and so converts any value to the pair of the labeled path (such as `"honk/color"`, in the case of the _Goose_ example) and stringified value;
 - `Tron.Builder.Proxy` which provides `Builder ProxyValue` and so converts any value to the special `ProxyValue` which is a data type representing the type of value and its contents, such as `Color (Rgba 0.5 0.5 0.7 1.0)` or `XY -2.5 -2.5` & s.o.;

-Using functions from `Tron.Expose.Convert`, any of these `Builder`s, or your own `Builder`, may be converted to `Builder (RawOutValue, msg)` so that it will carry the port-&-JSON-friendly version of the value along with the messages.
+Using functions from `Tron.Expose.Convert`, any of these `Builder`s, or your own `Builder`, may be converted to `Builder (RawOutValue, msg)` or simlar, so that it will carry the port-&-JSON-friendly version of the value along with the messages.
+Use `Builder.map Tuple.first` on such, to ignore the messages at all.

 ## Complete Application Examples